Skip to main content

 Where to find the materials?

-Bacteriostatic water and insulin syringes: at pharmacies, often without prescription.
-You can also add bacteriostatic water to your order on our site.
+BACT-H2O and insulin syringes: at pharmacies, often without prescription.
+You can also add BACT-H2O to your order on our site.

 Protocol